2sync

 • Quick to set up for simple one‑direction flows.

-• Supports many other apps beyond Notion and Google Calendar.
+• Supports many other apps beyond Notion and Google Calendar (see how Notion compares to Todoist for task management).

 • Low or no cost at small volumes; free tiers often cover basic usage.